Efficient LLR-Domain Decoding of ABS+ Polar Codes: Background

 \subsection{ABS+ polar codes}

 For $n \to \infty$ the capacity of every virtual channel in \eqref{eq:1bit-subchannels} tends either to $0$ or to $1$ \cite{arikan2009channel}, but for a moderate code length there are many subchannels that are not fully polarized, i.e. whose capacities belong to the interval $(\delta,1-\delta)$ for some sufficiently large $\delta \in (0, \frac{1}{2})$.
-This may result in a poor performance of the SC decoder or the SCL decoder with not sufficiently large list size.
+This may result in a poor performance of the SC decoder or the SCL decoder with small list size.
 To deepen the polarization in the finite-length regime, authors in \cite{li2023adjacent} and \cite{li2024abs} have suggested to perform specific transforms over adjacent bits while encoding.
 This gives rise to virtual subchannels that achieve the polarized state, when $n$ is growing, provably faster than the channels in \eqref{eq:1bit-subchannels}.
-Therefore, polar codes based on this idea (called ABS+ polar codes \cite{li2024abs}) provide substantially better SC/SCL decodability with respect to the classical ones.
+Therefore, polar codes based on this idea (called ABS+ polar codes \cite{li2024abs}) provide substantially better SC/SCL performance with respect to the classical polar codes.

 The polarization matrix of a classical polar code is defined as $G_m = G_{m-1} \otimes F$.
 When it comes to an ABS+ polar code, we have matrix $\GABS{m} = \QABS{m}(\GABS{m-1} \otimes F)$ with the initial condition $\GABS{1} = F$, where $\QABS{m}$ is the $n \times n$ matrix, corresponding to the mentioned transforms of adjacent bits.
 Namely, $\QABS{m}$ is defined by two sets $\IS{m}, \IA{m} \subseteq \{1,2,\dots,n-1\}$ and is represented as